 Ginninderra Catchment Group has engaged the local indigenous community and educated the wider community through

-- The work of GCG has complimented and added value to the limited existing community resources regarding Aboriginal Heritage in the Ginninderra area.
+- The work of GCG has complemented and added value to the limited existing community resources regarding Aboriginal Heritage in the Ginninderra area.

 - Community education through interpretive walks, audio visual productions and the production of a pamphlet

 - GCG has worked closely with Mulanggang Traditional Aboriginal Landcare Group to restore cultural sites at Umbagong District Park and Gubur Dhaura (Aboriginal Ochre Quarry and Historic Mining Area).

 Since human occupation by the Ngunawal people at least 20,000 years ago, the Ginninderra Falls and surrounding area has been recognised as a special place.
 Early European occupants also recognised its value.
 The unique geology and plant and animal communities and cultural heritage values of the area make it an extremely significant area.
 We need to ensure that this special area, the biodiversity and the cultural heritage values are protected into the future as they have been in the past.